 If money's tight, you probably can't afford to swap out your older windows for more durable and energy-efficient ones.
 (If you want to look into upgrading your windows, there's more on that shortly).
 But you can install heavy drapery to prevent outside air drafts from permeating your home.
-In fact, when you keep draperies drawn during cold weather, it can reduce heat loss from a warm room by up to 10%, the Department of Energy notes.
+In fact, when you keep draperies drawn during cold weather, they can reduce heat loss from a warm room by up to 10%, the Department of Energy states.
 And that equates to cost savings on your heating bill.

-Window drapes don't have to cost a fortune, especially if you buy them from a big-box retailer with tons of options and price points.
+Window drapes don't have to cost a fortune, especially if you buy them from a big box retailer with tons of options and price points.

 DIY Floor Coverings

 Do you prefer to walk around your home barefoot?
 In the winter months, invest in thick area rugs to make those frequent strolls more comfortable.
 And you won't have to crank up the heat to get your hardwood, laminate, or tile floors to warm up.

 You can score oversized area rugs starting at less than $100.
 But consider visiting discount retailers like Ross, Marshalls, and HomeGoods to find rugs that complement your decor.
 Walmart is another option.
 Or you can head to the nearest furniture store, as it'll probably have many rugs in stock or ones you can order online — though you may pay hundreds more.

 In a typical house, about 20% to 30% of conditioned air is lost because of leaks, holes, and poorly connected ducts, according to the Energy Star website.
 So, sealing your ducts sooner rather than later is highly recommended.
 You can use mastic sealant or metal tape to DIY, or hire a professional to do the job using Aeroseal technology to maximize savings, up to $850 annually.

 The latter will depend on the size or your home and have a starting price between $2,000 and $2,500.
 Or you can roll with the tape for well under $100.